lsoft/DpdtInject/README.md

 0. Same performance on the platforms with no compilation at runtine.
 0. If you are writing a DLL (or nuget) you are free now to use Dpdt because no DI-container dependency will arise to your distribution.
 0. Dpdt Visual Studio Extension helps you to be more productive (see below).
-0. At last, it's very, very fast.
+0. At last, Dpdt produces a very, very fast resolution code.

 More to come!